vishalpatil1337/Firewall-Review/README.md

 Step 1 : Extract all Tables from Nipper
 Step 2 : Use STAGE 3 Script to make tables unique
-Step 3 : Copy Firewall ruleset in Excel and pest the step 2 result there, also copy services and IP address from Nipper Report
+Step 3 : Copy Firewall ruleset in Excel and pest the step 2 result there, also copy services and IP address from Nipper Report.
 Step 4 : Use the STAGE 2 script.
 Large lines cannot be copied and pasted, so they need to be handled manually.
 Step 5: You will see IPs and subnets in all Source & Destination fields.
 Use Firewall-review script to find CDE & OOS IPs and Subnets.

 # VBS SCRIPT - STAGE 1 : Find and Replace
 ```